Tomboy: Gender roles

 In the Philippines, tomboys are masculine-presenting women who have relations with other women, with the other women tending to be more feminine, although not exclusively, or transmasculine people who have relationships with women; the former appears more common than the latter.
 Women who engage in romantic relationships with other women, but who are not masculine, are often still deemed heterosexual.
 This leads to more invisibility for those that are lesbian and feminine.
 Scholar Kale Bantigue Fajardo argues for the similarity between "tomboy" in the Philippines and "tombois in Indonesia", and "toms in Thailand" all as various forms of female masculinity.
-In China, tomboys are called "假小子" (jiá xiao zi), which literally translates as "pseudo-boy".
+In China, tomboys are called "假小子" (Pinyin: jiáxiǎozi), which literally translates as "pseudo-boy".
 This term is largely used as a derogatory term to describe those girls with masculine characteristics.
-Most of the times calling someone a "假小子" is a humiliation which implies that the individual could not find a boyfriend.
+Most of the time calling someone a "假小子" is a humiliation which implies that the individual could not find a boyfriend.
 This largely reduces the value of women to only romance and diminishes girls' confidence in working in what is traditionally defined as the "boy's realm."